 Decline in Retiree Health Insurance.
-As noted, the decline in employer-provided health insurance combined with rapidly rising health care costs has pushed workers to postpone retirement until they are eligible for Medicare.
+As noted, the decline in employer-provided health insurance combined with rapidly rising healthcare costs has pushed workers to postpone retirement until they are eligible for Medicare.
 This shift away from offering retiree health benefits is virtually complete.
-Less than 20 percent of large firms - 200 or more employees - offer retiree health insurance to current workers (see Figure 7).
-Smaller firms traditionally have rarely provided this benefit.
-Thus, changing employer-provided health benefits will no longer provide an increasing incentive to work until 65.
+Less than 20 percent of large firms - 200 or more employees - offer retiree health insurance to current workers.
+Smaller firms traditionally have rarely provided this benefit.23 Thus, changing employer-provided health benefits will no longer provide an increasing incentive to work until 65.